 Child and Adolescent Health

-Our child and adolescent health programs focus on community and facility-based interdisciplinary care to reduce neonatal mortality, prevent causes of under-5 mortalities, reduce morbidity and mortality for children with chronic diseases, and effectively engage adolescents through the integration of youth-friendly services in primary care systems.
+Our child and adolescent health programs focus on community—and facility-based interdisciplinary care to reduce neonatal mortality, prevent causes of under-5 mortalities, reduce morbidity and mortality for children with chronic diseases, and effectively engage adolescents by integrating youth-friendly services in primary care systems.
+In 2024, outreach efforts reached 6,826 women and girls through 120 sessions in 80 communities more than five kilometers from the nearest health facility.
+These sessions focused on highlighting the importance of Family Planning (FP) services, distributing and administering contraceptive commodities, and dispelling myths and misconceptions about contraceptive use.

 Why focus on child health?